hatonthecat/Solar-Kernel/README.md

 from https://ijoc.org/index.php/ijoc/article/view/19342/4234

 Technology that does not take or demand credit, by definition, is a dumb phone, a dumb terminal.
-A smart phone, and a smart phone, takes notes, "notes the delay", and "notes the time":
+A smart phone takes notes, "the delay has been logged", and "notes the time":

 https://www.youtube.com/watch?v=S_Yyzqx7hhs